aecwells/hwautomation/docs/CONTAINER_ARCHITECTURE.md

 ## Overview

 HWAutomation has been optimized for container-first deployment with a production-ready architecture that prioritizes the web GUI interface while maintaining full CLI capabilities.
+The application uses a simplified, single-container deployment with SQLite database for optimal performance and ease of deployment.

 ## Container Structure

-### Multi-Stage Dockerfile (`Dockerfile.web`)
+### Multi-Stage Dockerfile (`docker/Dockerfile.web`)

 The application uses a multi-stage Docker build with the following targets: